miekg/king/README.md

 # Completion and manual generator for kong

-> Create manual pages and completions for Go kong CLI programs
+> The missing completions for Go kong CLI programs

 [kong](https://github.com/alecthomas/kong) is a very nice command-line parser for Go.
 But it misses the ability to generate (good) shell completions.
 There are some integrations but they require source level